jxxcarlson/jxxcarlson.io/_posts/2020-11-19-generative-art-music.md

   Your browser does not support the audio element.
 </audio>

-*Nervouse Chase* is an exercise in the use of L-systems in musical composition, per Haskell School of Music, chapter 13.
+*Nervous Chase* is an exercise in the use of L-systems in musical composition, per Haskell School of Music, chapter 13.
 [L-systems](https://en.wikipedia.org/wiki/L-system) were developed in 1968 by the Dutch-Hungarian theoretical biologist Aristid Lindenmayer as a matheamtical model to describe the growth and development of organisms such as algae and trees.
-He*re is a simple example.
+Here is a simple example.
 The L-system has two symbols, A and B, where A is the *axiom*.
 It also has two *production rules*, A -> AB and B -> A.
 Starting with the axiom, one uses the rules to generate ever more complex sequences of symbols: